AllenDowney/ThinkPython/_sources/index.md

 * At the end of every chapter, there are suggestions for using tools like ChatGPT and Colab AI to learn more and to get help with the exercises.

-The book is scheduled to be published by O'Reilly Media in July 2024, so it is a work in progress.
+The book is scheduled to be published by O'Reilly Media in June 2024, so it is a work in progress.
-Starting in February 2024, I plan to release new chapters here, about one per week.

 [You can read the early release at O'Reilly Media](https://www.oreilly.com/library/view/think-python/9781098155421/)